ssreelakshmi88/The-Indian-tuin-restaurant_PP4/README.md

           MEDIA_URL = '/media/'

 i.
-Then we need to tell Django where the templates will be stored.
 At the top of settings.py, under BASE_DIR (the base directory), add a templates directory and then scroll down to TEMPLATES and add the templates directory variable to 'DIRS': [].

 ii.
 Now we have to add our Heroku Host Name into allowed hosts in settings.py file: